edilson-z/edilson-z/README.md

 ## 🤝 Let's Connect

-I am always looking to learn, grow, and build impactful technology.
+I am always looking to learn, grow, and build cool technology.
 If you want to talk about data, AI, IoT, or a potential project, let's chat!

 - 📫 Email me at zauedilson@gmail.com
 - 🔭 Check out [my site](https://edilsonzau.vercel.app)